Omnistac/zedux/docs/api/ZeduxReactor.md

 To create a declarative, easy-to-remember api, we must ask, "What will it do?", as opposed to the imperative, "How will it do it?"
 Asking, "What will the reactor do?" gives us the answer, "React to certain actions with certain reducers and/or certain processors."

-What could be simpler than an api that says "React to these actions with these reducers and/or these processors?"
+What could be simpler than an api that says, "React to these actions with these reducers and/or these processors"?
 This is the ZeduxReactor api.

 ## Definition